Migrate data from TFS to Azure DevOps Services

 Q: Is there a difference between a team project that was created manually versus one that was created from data import?

 A. The features available to each team project are the same.
 The differences occur in how you modify the processes in your organization.
 When you create an organization, you will use the Inheritance process model to customize the work tracking experience.
 Team projects migrated via data import, however, will use the Hosted XML process model to customize the work tracking experience.
+As described above, these Hosted XML processes can be cloned to an Inheritance process model after import.

 Q: If my organization is using Hosted XML, can I create new projects to use the Inheritance process model?